aurollan/Embedded_C_STM32F3/readme.md

 Layer Abstraction library (hardware).
-It's constructor independent for Micro controller using Cortex M series processor. https://developer.arm.com/tools-and-software/embedded/cmsis Because we will build our own library :).
+It's constructor independent for Micro controller using Cortex M series processor. https://developer.arm.com/tools-and-software/embedded/cmsis Because we will build our own library with it.

 ## Is there everything I need to know for embedded development on this "tutorial" ?
 No.